aviator-co/av/docs/av-pr.1.md

 Push the current branch and create a pull request if not exist.
 If the branch has a parent branch, you need to make a pull-request for the parent first.
-If title and body are not provided, `$EDITOR` pops up and you are asked to provide them.
+If title and body are not provided, `$GIT_EDITOR` pops up and you are asked to provide them.

 When there's already a pull-request, the command just pushes the branch to remote, and you are not asked to provide the title and the body.
 If you want to